Sarah627/Java_miniatures/README.md

 - data types:

   - In general, they are two types numerical or non-numerical, numerical like integers, floating point or decimal numbers, non-numerical like strings "Hello my name is" or boolean like True or False.
-  - In java, they are two categories, primitive data types and reference data types, they are classified based on how they store data, primitive copies only values while reference hold the address to the value they just copied, if you couldn't understand this no problem it will be clear later.
+  - In Java, they are two categories, primitive data types and reference data types, they are classified based on how they store data, primitive copies only values while reference hold the address to the value they just copied, if you couldn't understand this no problem it will be clear later.
   - primitive data types are:
     - byte
     - short